Cardiac arrest is one of the things that we train people to be prepared for, to know what to do if such a thing should occur to a loved one.

 False.
 High blood pressure is not always an indication of heart disease.
 But, high blood pressure can cause heart disease — most of the time without the victim having any awareness of the damage being done.

 High blood pressure is often called the “silent killer” because it doesn’t present with obvious symptoms.
-You need to have your blood pressure checked regularly, and then follow up on all recommended treatment.
+You need to have your blood pressure checked regularly, and then follow up on all recommended treatments.
 High blood pressure can damage your heart, arteries, kidneys, eyes, and more.

 Pain that goes away and then comes back is not a heart attack.

 False.
 Many fatal or serious heart attacks may be preceded by pain for days or weeks before.
-The sooner you seek help, the greater your chances are of being eligible for the latest treatments that can actually prevent heart damage from heart attack.
+The sooner you seek help, the greater your chances are of being eligible for the latest treatments that can actually prevent heart damage from a heart attack.
 However, clot-busting treatment has to be started very early in the course of a heart attack.
 If in doubt about chest pain or discomfort, get help immediately.

 Some heart attacks are pain-free.